neuralmagic/sparseml/README.md

 ## Overview

-SparseML is an open-source model optimization toolkit that enables you to create inference-optimized sparse models using state-of-the-art pruning, quantization, and distillation algorithms.
-Models optimized with SparseML can then be exported to the ONNX and deployed with DeepSparse for GPU-class performance on CPU hardware.
+SparseML is an open-source model optimization toolkit that enables you to create inference-optimized sparse models using pruning, quantization, and distillation algorithms.
+Models optimized with SparseML can then be exported to the ONNX and deployed with [DeepSparse](https://github.com/neuralmagic/deepsparse/) for GPU-class performance on CPU hardware.

 <p align="center">
    <img alt="SparseML Flow" src="docs/images/sparseml-workflow.png" width="60%" />